 Section 4.
 Computer, Software and Network Access

 Upon hire, unit members shall be provided with a College-issued computer.
 Such computers shall be regularly replaced and upgraded in accordance with the College’s usual practice.
-Upon separation from the College, a unit member shall return the College-issued computer, unless the separation is considered to be a retirement, in which case the retiring unit member shall be entitled to retain the provided computer.
+Upon separation from the College for any reason, a unit member shall return the College-issued computer.

 Unit members shall be provided with the necessary standard software needed to fulfill their assigned duties in their department/program.
-Requests for special software shall not be unreasonably denied and should be furnished on the same terms and conditions as for other tenured and tenure-track faculty.
+Requests for special software shall be considered on the same terms and conditions as for other tenured and tenure-track faculty and allocated in the discretion of the Office of Information Technology.

 Unit members shall be provided with network access on the same terms and conditions as other employees.
+Faculty members shall follow all Information Technology security protocols, policies and procedures.

 Section 5.
 Office and Meeting Space

 Unit members shall be provided access to dedicated office space to conduct their daily work, prepare for class, meet with students and colleagues, and hold office hours when they are employed by the College.
-Each office shall be appropriately furnished to accommodate the needs for unit members.
 Unit members will have their names listed on office signage and department/building directories, as appropriate.
-Unit members shall also be permitted to use the College’s room reservation system to reserve meeting spaces and other rooms.
+Unit members shall also be permitted to use the College’s room reservation system to reserve meeting spaces and other rooms in accordance with applicable College procedure.

 Section 6.
 Departmental Procedures and Course Materials

-Upon hire, unit members shall be provided with a copy of, or electronic access to, any existing faculty and department handbooks, policies, mission statements, guidelines, or procedures that govern their employment and are related to teaching, placing book orders, and submitting grades.
+Upon hire, unit members shall be provided with a copy of, or physical or electronic access to, any existing faculty and department handbooks, policies, mission statements, guidelines, or procedures that govern their employment and are related to teaching, placing book orders, and submitting grades.

 Unit members shall be provided with a copy of, or electronic access to, a description of any course they have accepted an appointment or assignment to teach, including the course catalogue description, course goals and objectives, and any sample syllabi.
-If available, they should also be given recent course materials, including but not limited to assessments, prompts, and notes.

 Section 7.
 Internet and Email Access

 Unit members shall be provided a College email address, access to College Wi-Fi, VPN, cloud storage, and Learning Management Systems (LMS).
-Unit members who separate from the College will retain access to their College email address, College Wi-Fi, Eduroam Network, cloud storage, and LMS for twelve (12) months after their last date of employment at the College, unless the separation is considered to be a retirement under current College policy, in which case access to College IT systems shall be in accordance with current retirement policy, where IT systems access and e-mail account access are retained into retirement.
+Unit members who separate from the College will not retain access to their College email address, College Wi-Fi, Eduroam Network, cloud storage, and LMS after their last date of employment at the College, unless the separation is considered to be a retirement under current College policy, in which case access to College IT systems shall be in accordance with current retirement policy, where IT systems access and e-mail account access are retained into retirement.

 Section 8.
 Pedagogical Training